gregswrld/RustMapHide/readme.md

 # Rust Map Hide OBS Script.

 ## Description
 Simple OBS Lua script to show a “map cover” image when you hold a hotkey and hide it when you release.
-Designed for Rust streams but works with any image source.
+Press G to instantly hide your map—whether you’re running, crouching, or standing still.

 ## Features
 - Hold **G** or **Shift+G** to toggle your map overlay
-- Enter any image source name in the script properties
+- Enter any image source name in the script properties (Ensure this matches the exact name of your image source in the OBS scene.)
-- Optional **Show Now** / **Hide Now** buttons in the script panel

 ## Requirements
 - OBS Studio 26 or newer